SoftEng-HEIGVD/Teaching-HEIGVD-AMT-2019-Project-Two/project/spring-server-users/README.md

 Film students, create films bla bla

 ## Questions:
 Do I need to add annotations in subclass?
-How about the commands and different paths, need different controllers?
-Autowired class with only static methods?
-Use header token subject as parameter for username?
-Duplicate jwt classes in both projects
+(Need to copy yes) How about the commands and different paths, need different controllers? (tags, resolved) Autowired class with only static methods?
+(NO need can leave static methods) Use header token subject as parameter for username?
+(Also owner id in entity not dto) (Yes) Duplicate jwt classes in both projects (look mvn repository and make jwtutil as library) Testing with jwt token (Need to test jwt cucumber)

+## TODO 2:
+Finish Controllers + endpoints
+Factorise interceptors and give token content in request attribute Tryout Cucumber custom exceptions (Good error messages)
+Cucumber tests
+Pagination
+setup docker compose
+test mysql db
+Java 8
+Service hash password